 - Letter by vessel owner/shipping company requesting for crew list visa for the foreign crew of their vessel (stating vessel particulars), naming their appointed local agent/representative that will process the transaction, and detailing intended schedule of arrival/departure of their vessel in a port in the Philippines.

-- Properly filled-out crew list visa form (F.A.
-Form No.61 in Excel format, from this web site).
+- Properly filled-out crew list visa form.

 - Copy of data page of passport booklet of foreign crew + copy of data page of seaman’s book / equivalent document as proof of foreign crew member's qualifications / designation in the vessel.
 It would be preferable if both of these photocopies can be submitted to fit in one A4-size paper.